 Buzz McFly

-The Badger Fly Fishers are extremely thankful to the American Family Insurance Co. that its Spring Opener will once again be held at the American Family Insurance Training Center, Building A, 6000 American Parkway, Madison, WI.
+American Family Insurance Co. that its Spring Opener will once again be held at the American Family Insurance Training Center, Building A, 6000 American Parkway, Madison, WI.
 The facility is outstanding and a perfect location for our event.
 The Spring Opener fundraiser helps support local conservation projects.
-As a result of attendees’ participation and support of this event the Badger Fly Fishers have been able to donate over $86,000 to improve Wisconsin’s fisheries through education and stream restoration projects.
+As a result of attendees’ participation and support of this event the Badger Fly Fishers have been able to donate over $89,000 to improve Wisconsin’s fisheries through education and stream restoration projects.
 A comprehensive list of these projects is included on the What We Do page.
-The Spring Opener runs from 8:00 a.m. to 5:00 p.m. on Saturday, February 9th.
-The event includes 20+ fly tyers that provide hands-on expert instructions, a trade show with 20 or more vendors, a chance to win fabulous fly fishing related equipment in bucket raffles and a live auction that provides the opportunity to bid on spectacular fly fishing equipment and guided fishing trips.
-Here are links to lists of the magnificent bucket raffle and lively auction items.
+The Spring Opener runs from 8:00 a.m. to 4:15 p.m. on Saturday, February 8th.
+The event includes 20+ fly tyers that provide hands-on expert instructions, a trade show with 20 or more vendors, a chance to win fabulous fly fishing related equipment in bucket raffles and a silent auction that provides the opportunity to bid on spectacular fly fishing equipment and guided fishing trips.
+Here is a link to a list of the magnificent bucket raffle and silent auction items.
+This list includes some fantastic, unique and rare fly rods and other prizes that you will definitely want to see and want to bid on.
 Admission for the day is only $10 for adults.
-Children under 15 are admitted free.
+Children under 16 are admitted free.
 An on-site lunch is available for a nominal charge.
 The following is the schedule of activities for the day:

 The Spring Opener event poster includes some additional information, a map with driving and parking directions can be found at this link and more information is available elsewhere on our website.
 Please plan to attend this very important fundraising event for the Badger Fly Fishers that helps support the local conservation projects that all of us fly fishers enjoy and appreciate.